rasheeddo/jmoab-ros/README.md

 We could see the gps topic from `rostopic echo /ublox/fix`.

+To visualize robot's GPS point and heading, please check on [this](example/gcs.md).

 ## JMOAB with DJI Ronin-SC control

 DJI Ronin-SC handheld camera stabilizer is DSLR camera gimbal.
 It could be remotely operated by RC transmitter with SBUS signal.
 For more detail how, please check on this [video](https://www.youtube.com/watch?v=fCnYqv7fR_c&ab_channel=Mad%27sTech).